 Shift to personalized and mobile streaming

 Over 51% of users now prefer mobile devices for video on demand.
 Personalization algorithms influence 34% of viewing decisions.
 Platforms offering niche content categories have seen a 28% rise in monthly active users.
-Health-conscious streaming formats have also grown, with 18% of users citing Wound Healing Care-inspired clean UI and ad-free experience as key differentiators.
+Health-conscious streaming formats have also grown, with 18% of users citing clean user interfaces and ad-free experiences as key differentiators.

 Expansion into emerging and niche markets

 VOD services targeting non-English speaking regions have increased by 41%.
 Platforms localizing content in native languages experience 33% higher viewer retention.
-Around 26% of new launches focus on fitness, mental health, and Wound Healing Care-style self-care genres.
+Around 26% of new launches focus on fitness, mental health, health education, and wellness genres.
 These underserved sectors are proving to be high-engagement opportunities for long-term platform loyalty and monetization.

 RESTRAINTS